DennisTheodoreNedry/go-evil/README.md

 Customizing evil has never been so easy

 # Note: there is a lot of stuff not done with this project and therefore there really isn't much you can currently do.
-# Note: A lot of changes will occur before a v.1 release

 ### Example code
 Basic example